Xi'an Family Travel Guide

 Packing Essentials

-• Portable potty seat for toddlers
+• Portable high chair/booster seat

-• N95 masks for winter haze days
+• Face masks for poor air quality days

 Budget Tips